sbt/zinc/CONTRIBUTING.md

 [Lightbend Contributor License Agreement](https://www.lightbend.com/contribute/cla).

 To make it easier to respect our license agreements, we have added an sbt task that takes care of adding the LICENSE headers to new files.
-Run `createHeaders` and sbt will put a copyright notice into it.
+Run `headerCreate` and sbt will put a copyright notice into it.

 [sbt/zinc-contrib]: https://gitter.im/sbt/zinc-contrib